tonedefdev/microservice_app/README.md

-# Example Microservices App Running on Kubernetes\Kind
+# Example Microservices App Running on Kind

 This is an example application that includes:
 - A .NET Core 3.1 API application for a project tasks management service